 The term "hazing" shall mean any conduct or method of initiation into any student organization, whether on public or private property, which willfully or recklessly endangers the physical or mental health of any student or other person.
 Such conduct shall include whipping, beating, branding, forced calisthenics, exposure to the weather, forced consumption of any food, liquor, beverage, drug of substance, or any other brutal treatment or forced physical activity which is likely to adversely affect the physical health or safety of any such student or other person, or which subjects such student or other person to extreme mental stress including extended deprivation of sleep or rest or extended isolation.

-Notwithstanding any other provisions of this section to the contrary, consent shall not be available as a defense to any prosecution under this action enforcement official as soon as reasonable practicable.
-Whoever fails to report such crime shall be punished by a fine of not more than one thousand dollars.
+Notwithstanding any other provisions of this section to the contrary, consent shall not be available as a defense to any prosecution under this action

 Chapter 269, Section 18 - Duty to Report Hazing